boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 This is an interesting one.
 Which repositories have an explicit license file somewhere?
 Note that the lack of a license file here does not mean that the project has none, as it might exist within the README or be indicated through SPDX comment tags in-line. it just means that `scc` could not find an explicit license file using its own criteria which at time of writing means a file ignoring case named "license", "licence", "copying", "copying3", "unlicense", "unlicence", "license-mit", "licence-mit" or "copyright".

 Sadly it appears that the vast majority of repositories are missing a license.
-I would argue that all software should have a license for a variety of reasons but here is [someone elses take](https://www.infoworld.com/article/2839560/sticking-a-license-on-everything.html) on that.
+I would argue that all software should have a license for a variety of reasons but here is [someone else's take](https://www.infoworld.com/article/2839560/sticking-a-license-on-everything.html) on that.

 | has license | count |
 | ----------- | ----- |